VisualOps/cf-book/reference/parameter.md

 # Parameter

-The parameter in rule can be reference in expression, it support following type:
+The parameter in rule can be referenced in the expression.
+It supports the following types:

 - `true`
 - `false`